TheoH32/theo-repo/_posts/2023-01-24-Unit-Five-Notes.md

 ---
 toc: true
 layout: post
-description: Digital Empowerment and Crowdsourcing
+description: Notes
 categories: [markdown]
-title: Hack Blogging
+title: Unit 5 Blogging
 ---

 # Come up with three of your own Beneficial and corresponding Harmful Effects of Computing